This blog may contain affiliate links. Read our disclosure policy for more info.

 After an early lunch, head to a nearby cenote, some of the best cenotes in Tulum include Cenote Calavera, Cenote Zacil-Ha, and Dos Ojos.
 And Dos Ojos is one of the most famous cenotes in the region thanks to its bright blue water and the fact that from land, it looks like two different cenotes.
 Interestingly, the name means “two eyes” because, from the land, it looks like two bright blue eyes!
 Dos Ojos is just a 20-minute drive from Tulum and entrance costs 350 pesos.

-And finally, end your day at the Tulum Ruins, a stunning cliffside Mayan archaeological site that is also home to another of the best beaches in the region, Playa Ruinas!
+And finally, end your day with a visit to the Tulum Ruins, a stunning cliffside Mayan archaeological site that is also home to another of the best beaches in the region, Playa Ruinas!
 A fun fact is that the pyramid here was once used as a lighthouse.
-The Tulum Ruins cost 80 pesos to visit, and you will need to pay a further 45 pesos if you wish to use your camera there.
+The Tulum Ruins cost 90 pesos to visit, and you will need to pay a further 45 pesos if you wish to use your camera there.

 Related Read: if you want to have lunch or dinner in Tulum you should first check out my blog post about the best restaurants in Tulum!